 That chapter nineteen of the code of West Virginia, one

 thousand nine hundred thirty-one, as amended, be amended by adding

 thereto a new article, designated article twelve-e, to read as

 §19-12E-1.
 Short title.

 This article is known as the "Industrial Hemp Development

 The Legislature finds that the development and use of

-and agriculture and that the production of industrial hemp can
+agricultural vitality and that the production of industrial hemp

 of controlled substances in this state.
 The purpose of the